 Enter the time to RCS boiling and an approximate time to core uncover/core damage in the first line of the Worksheet.

-Table 8 can be used to approximate a time to core damage from hot leg midplane conditions. licensee values if available.
+Table 8 can be used to approximate a time to core damage from hot leg midplane conditions.
+Other tools exist as well, including an electronic Core Uncovery Calculator located on the RASP Tool Box web page, or by using licensee values if available.

-Step 4.3.5 – Fill-in the IEL determined in step 4in each row of the lower section of the applicable worksheet.
+Step 4.3.5 – Fill-in the IEL determined in step 4.3.2 in each row of the lower section of the applicable worksheet.